-By Mahmoud El Achi, Research and Policy Development Officer, WISH
+By Mahmoud El Achi, Head of innovation, WISH

 Google glasses, Coca-Cola, Post-It notes, WD-40, Rogaine, 7-up – diverse products, yet they all have one thing in common.
 Can you guess what it is?

 Today it’s hard to imagine a house without a can of WD-40 stored somewhere in case there is the sudden need for emergency lubrication.
 In fact, one study indicates that 80% of US households own a can (according to an Adweek report).
 WD-40 has become the go-to product for loosen tight screws and solving a wide variety of issues where metal is jamming against metal, but WD-40 was initially created by the defense industry to be used during the Cold War era, specifically to remove water from metals to prevent rusting.
 The initial use led to the name we all know – after 39 attempts at getting the right chemical formula to get rid of water, the inventors found the one that worked best: the 40th water displacement (hence WD-40) attempt.

 Coca-Cola was first invented in the 19th century to cure morphine addiction, anxiety, headaches, and impotence.
 The inventor, pharmacist John Pemberton, himself suffered from morphine addiction and he wanted to produce a drink that could help him and others escape their drug dependency.
 This led to the birth of a sweetened drink containing coca and cocaine and sugar that sold for five cents per cup.
 As the brand Coca-Cola grew, it was gradually honed with carbonation and non-narcotic sweeteners to give the world its most famous soda we know today.